malda-protocol/malda-lending/.github/PULL_REQUEST_TEMPLATE.md

 - Provide internal documentation explaining the rationale for the change.
 - If integrating an external dependency, please provide a link to the dependency and a brief description of the assumptions made (e.g. `this param is set to X because Y`)

+## Critical Parts
+- What part of the code do you want most reviewed?

 ## How Has This Been Tested?

 - Please describe the tests that you ran to verify your changes.